Privacy Policy for Middleton St George for Patient Data

 Legal basis for processing data held about patients

-The GDPR requires us to state the legal basis upon which we process all personal data for our patients and it requires us to inform our patients of the legal basis on which we process their personal data.
+The UK GDPR requires us to state the legal basis upon which we process all personal data for our patients and it requires us to inform our patients of the legal basis on which we process their personal data.
 This is clearly stated in our privacy notice that is given to all patients.

 The legal bases for recording individual types of data are recorded in our patient personal data inventory.
 This is available for all patients to see on request.

-The legal basis on which we process personal information for our private patients are, we have a legal obligation, consent and vital interests.
+The legal basis on which we process personal information for our private patients is The legal basis on which we process personal information for our private patients are, we have a legal obligation, consent and vital interests..

-The legal basis on which we process personal information for our payment plan patients are legal obligation and consent.
+The legal basis on which we process personal information for our NHS patients is .

 Automated decision making